somb1/ComfyUI-Docker/README.md

 | ComfyUI     | /workspace/ComfyUI/user/comfyui_3000.log    |
 | JupyterLab  | /workspace/logs/jupyterlab.log      |

-If you have any suggestions or issues, please leave feedback at **<https://github.com/somb1/ComfyUI-Docker-RP/issues>**
+> If you encounter any issues or have suggestions, feel free to leave feedback at **[GitHub Issues](https://github.com/somb1/ComfyUI-Docker-RP/issues)**.

 ---